jtonynet/cine-catalogo/README.md

 See [VisualStudio Go Debugging](https://code.visualstudio.com/docs/languages/go#_debugging) for more configuration details

-> :writing_hand: **Note**:
+> :writing_hand: **Notes**:
 >
->It is necessary to have Go 1.21.1 or GVM with this version installed on the machine because debugging runs locally.
+> - It is necessary to have Go 1.21.1 or GVM with this version installed on the machine because debugging runs locally.
->
+> - Revert `.env` to its original values to execute `docker compose up` and restore the correct system behavior.

 <br/>